analogdevicesinc/testbenches/docs/testbenches/project_based/template/index.rst

    user@analog:~$ cd testbenches/ad7616
    user@analog:~/hdl/projects/ad7616$ make MODE=gui CFG=cfg_pi TST=test_program_pi

-The result of the build, if parameters were used, will be in the ``runs`` folder named by the configuration used:
+The built projects can be found in the ``runs`` folder, where each configuration specific build has it's own folder named after the configuration file's name.
+Example: if the following command was run for a single configuration in the clean folder (no runs folder available):

 if the following command was run

 ``make CFG=cfg_pi``

-then the folder name will be:
+then the subfolder under ``runs`` name will be:

 ``cfg_pi``